EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 - **Collections**: Default dictionary implementations
 - **Typing**: Type hints for code clarity

-This appendix provides additional technical details for readers interested in implementation specifics and experimental methodology.
-The complete source code is available for further analysis and reproduction of results.
+This appendix provides additional technical details and comprehensive visual documentation for readers interested in implementation specifics and experimental methodology.
+The complete source code and all generated visualizations are available for further analysis and reproduction of results.